GiorgiGvasalia/GiorgiGvasalia/README.md

 - 👋 Hi, I’m @GiorgiGvasalia
 - 👀 I’m interested in full-stack
-- 🌱 I’m currently learning golang
+- 🌱 I’m currently learning Data analysis
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...